splunk/kafka-connect-splunk/README.md

 ##### Splunk Indexing with Acknowledgment

-1)  against HEC /raw endpoint:
+1)  Using HEC /raw endpoint:

     ```